The Oak Center General Store

 • Have first priority and special ordering for large quantities of produce for canning, pickling or freezing.

-• Farm visits are welcome during the growing season to volunteer or observe progress and methods.
+• Farm visits are welcome during the growing season to observe the season's progress and our farming methods.

 Cow 1.JPG (68486 bytes) Hoses.JPG (60214 bytes) Cow 2.JPG (59290 bytes)